Imaan Hammam: 2017–present: Rise to prominence

-In 2017, Hammam appeared in the cover of the British Vogue, 2 times in the cover of Vogue Japan, Vogue China, Vogue Espana, Vogue Arabia, Vogue Netherlands, 2 times on the cover of Vogue US along with the supermodels Liu Wen, Gigi Hadid and Vittoria Ceretti in March and along with Pharell Williams in December.
+In 2017, Hammam appeared in the cover of the British Vogue, twice in the cover of Vogue Japan, Vogue China, Vogue Espana, Vogue Arabia, Vogue Netherlands, twice on the cover of Vogue US along with the supermodels Liu Wen, Gigi Hadid and Vittoria Ceretti in March and along with Pharell Williams in December.
 Hammam was chosen as the face of Chanel beauty, the first black-Arab model to do so.
-The current editor of Vogue, Anna Wintour, is a supporter of Hammam and mentioned the model in her editor's letter the first time she appeared in the magazine.
+The editor of Vogue, Anna Wintour, is a supporter of Hammam and mentioned the model in her editor's letter the first time she appeared in the magazine.

 In 2018, Hammam started gaining recognition after her confident walk for Versace F/W 2018 show.
 In March 2018, Hammam appeared on the cover of Vogue Arabia along with the supermodel Iman.
 In 2019, Hammam appeared on the cover of Vogue Italia, Vogue Russia, Vogue Japan and Vogue Netherlands.
-In 2020 Hammam partenered with the brand Frame, releasing a limited edition ready-to-wear collection.
+In 2020 Hammam partnered with the brand Frame, releasing a limited edition ready-to-wear collection.
 In 2021, Hammam appeared on the cover of Forbes 30 under 30- Europe- Art and Culture and appeared on the cover of Vogue Paris, obtaining the big 4.
 In 2022 Hammam appeared on the advertising campaign for JPG Scandal perfume.

+In 2019, Hammam announced a partnership with nonprofit organization She's the First as the organization's first global ambassador.
+On 18 November 2021, Hammam was honored by She's the First as the "Powerhouse of the Year" in a virtual awards ceremony, with the award presented by Anna Wintour.

-Throughout her whole career, Hammam has also appeared on the covers and editorials (including several international editions) of Elle, Harper's Bazaar, Allure, Glamour, Pop, LOVE, The Gentlewoman, i-D, V, Holiday, Wall Street Journal, Porter, The Edit, W, Numéro, and Document Journal. has walked the runways for nearly every top brand including Burberry, Alexander McQueen, Givenchy, Marc Jacobs, Maison Margiela, Prada, Michael Kors, Moschino, Chanel, DKNY, Jean Paul Gaultier, Hugo Boss, Nina Ricci, Jacquemus, Giambattista Valli, Isabel Marant, Dsquared2, Lanvin, Stella McCartney, Oscar de la Renta, Dolce & Gabbana, Alberta Ferretti, Derek Lam, Ralph Lauren, Carolina Herrera, Thierry Mugler, rag+bone, Emanuel Ungaro, Roberto Cavalli, Valentino, Balenciaga, Hermés, Tommy Hilfiger, Diane Von Furstenberg, Anna Sui, Vera Wang, Versace, Fendi, Proenza Schouler, Anna Sui, Tom Ford, Dior, Sportmax, Philipp Plein, Brandon Maxwell and Victoria's Secret.
+Hammam has appeared in covers and editorials for publications including Elle, Harper's Bazaar, Allure, Glamour, Pop, LOVE, The Gentlewoman, i-D, V, Holiday, Wall Street Journal, Porter, The Edit, W, Numéro, and Document Journal.
+Her runway work has included appearances for different fashion brands.

 For the H&M collaboration with Erdem, Hammam was one of the collection's ambassadors.
 Hammam became a brand ambassador for Estée Lauder in 2023.